iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted142004/report.md

 > So excited to have an app to help inform about potential exposures.
 Thank you, CO DPHE!!<br> :date: __2020-12-18 04:52:08__

-> I love this app I recommend it to anyone gives you an update about covid-19 faith hope love let's stay safe and stay together listen good news it's important for our lives<br> :date: __2020-12-08 22:15:19__

-> This is a wonderful opportunity updated with anything was going on in the world covid-19<br> :date: __2020-12-07 06:53:53__

-> Right<br> :date: __2020-12-01 05:36:13__

 #### 4-star reviews